 “Sorry I’m such a slut,” read her text the next day.
 Her way of tying things up.
 You’re left wondering what the best case scenario would have been, or if this was it.

 So you redefine success.
 You realize the value in dwelling at the epicenter.
-You retch at the idea of becoming Larry, spouting naivete like he’s handing out recipe-cards to the secret sauce.
+You retch at the idea of becoming complacent, spouting naivete like you’re handing out recipe-cards to the secret sauce.
 You’re resigned to staring at the sun.